kensho-technologies/graphql-compiler/docs/source/index.rst

 -   :code:`Animal` represents a non-abstract vertex.
 For relational databases, we think of tables as the non-abstract vertices.
--   :code:`name` and :code:`out_Animal_LivesIn` are fields.

-        - :code:`name` is a **property field**.
-It represents a property of a vertex.
+-   :code:`name` is a **property field** and :code:`out_Animal_LivesIn` is a **vertex field**.
-        - :code:`out_Animal_LivesIn` is a **vertex field**.
-It represents an outbound edge to a vertex in the graph.
+    **Vertex fields** represents an outbound edge to a vertex in the graph.
 For graph databases, edges can be reflected from the database schema.
 However, for relational databases they have to be manually specified.
 See SQL for more information.

 Query Compilation and Execution